-- Install the AP Racing Heavy Duty J Hook 2-piece disc over the wheel studs.
+- Install the AP Racing Heavy Duty J Hook 2-piece disc over the hub.
 To ensure proper airflow and cooling, make sure the discs are on the proper side of the car per the pics below.
-The J Hook slot pattern and internal vane design can both be used as reference points. - Use the OE disc retaining screws to hold the AP Racing disc on the hub.
+The J Hook slot pattern and internal vane design can both be used as reference points. - Secure disc assembly with the OE retaining screws